Best Inflatable Tents Of 2020

 Valves are needed on the ends of the air beam in order to keep them in place.
 It is not rare that the air beams are blown through holes on the valves.
 However, this entire construction means that a pump is not a luxury that makes the inflation process easier, but a necessity.
 A minimum pressure of 6 psi is needed in order to inflate one air beam.
 The human lungs could not produce a pressure higher than 2.5 psi.
 However, many people prefer carrying a pump instead of several carbon or aluminum tent poles.

 Guy lines and stakes are also part of the essential gear if you decide on purchasing an inflatable tent.
 However, in order to use them, which is necessary for a stable construction, you must have somewhere to attach them to.
 Luckily, there are trees in the woods, so unless you are going to an urbanized campsite, this shouldn’t be an issue.

-Q: Which companies make the best inflatable tents?
+q: Which companies make the best inflatable tents?

 Inflatable tents are a relatively new invention that not every outdoor gear manufacturer could produce.
 In fact, there aren’t many inflatable tents manufacturers on the market.
 The revolutionary design is specific and most companies are refusing to take the risk of manufacturing a product that has relatively low demand on the market.
 However, there are few who have managed to gather a community willing to try them and unsurprisingly, they loved it.

-A while after Vango company launched its first inflatable tent design, several companies has followed the lead.
+A while after the Vango company launched its first inflatable tent design, several companies have followed the lead.
 Nowadays, these companies are the leading manufacturers of the best inflatable tents.
 It is interesting to mention that most of them are European which suggests that inflatable camping is more popular in that part of the world.